Information causality as a tool for bounding the set of quantum correlations: Derivation of the information causality statement in the case of noisy communication channel

-where we used the definition of the channel capacity $\mathcal{C}=\sup_{p(x)}I(x',x)$ in which the supremum is to be taken over all the possible probability distributions $p(x)$ of $x$.
-This completes the proof of the IC statement in Eq.~\eqref{eq:ic_statement} for non-ideal channels.
+where we used the definition of the channel capacity $\mathcal{C}=\sup_{p(x)}I(x';x)$ in which the supremum is taken over all possible probability distributions $p(x)$ of $x$.
+This completes the proof of the IC statement in Eq.~\eqref{eq:ic_statement} for non-ideal communication channels.

+We note here that an independent proof of the IC statement for noisy channels recently appeared in Ref.~\cite{pollyceno2023information}.